 Contesting a Prenuptial Agreement in Arizona

-When a couple marries in Arizona, state laws dictate which of their property should be classified as separate – belonging to one spouse – and which is community, belonging to both.
+When a couple marries in Arizona, state laws dictate which of their property should be classified as separate – belonging to one spouse – and which is a community property, belonging to both.
 Generally, property earned during the marriage is community property.
 However, written agreements between the spouses and their own behavior during the marriage or divorce can impact how property is to be divided in a divorce.
 In the case of Hrudka v.
 Hrudka, 919 P.2d 179, 186 Ariz.
 84 (Ariz.
 Ct.
 App.
 1995), the Arizona Court of Appeals discussed issues raised in a contentious divorce case, including disqualification of the husband’s attorney, the validity of an antenuptial agreement and the classification of various assets and debts as separate or community.

 Denise and Joe Hrudka married in 1978 and led a luxurious lifestyle for many years together.
 Denise filed for divorce in 1991, and a hard-fought divorce contest followed, in which the trial court ruled on many disputed issues about the proper classification of property and debts, either as separate or community.
 Many of these issues were appealed to the Arizona Court of Appeal in this case.

 The Court of Appeals first reviewed Denise’s argument that Joe’s attorney should be disqualified in the case.
 Denise claimed that the firm had a conflict of interest because she had interviewed one of the attorneys in the firm of divorce attorneys Joe used.
 The lower court ruled that the contact Denise had with the lawyer was not enough to disqualify the firm, and the Court of Appeals reviewed the question using an abuse of discretion standard.
 That means that the Court of Appeals upholds the lower court’s ruling unless, from a review of the facts, it determined that the divorce judge abused his discretion.
 The Court of Appeals determined that the judge, in this case, did not abuse his discretion.